-Opps, that should have read How to cope with Dyslexia, but it got you here, and I promise I will get back to the point of the title shortly.
+Oops, that title should have read How to cope with Dyslexia, but it got you here, and I promise I will get back to the point of it shortly.

-I have spent a number of days looking at writing from the perspective of authors or poets with a mental or physical disability and was both amazed and inspired at some of the things I found.
+I have spent several days looking at writing from the perspective of authors or poets with a mental or physical disability and was both amazed and inspired at what I found.

 Bullied as a child, she used her vivid imagination to escape from both the physical and mental abuse, and what for her was first a coping mechanism became the impetus for an incredible writing career.